Skip to main content

 3 mentions Positive Neutral Negative

 • “For what it is, I like it.
-It is fun to see the scale of these ships; I wish they had access to some of the more mechanical areas of the ships.”
+It is fun to see the scale of these ships.
+I wish they had access to some of the more mechanical areas of the ships.”

-• “If you are a big fan of a myriad of ocean liners throughout history and have a taste for a slower and more thoughtful experience that involves strolling the decks of these fascinating machines while learning from real-life photos with historical subtext and narration as the ship sails through patches of rain, sun, snow, and fog with suitable sound effects and period-accurate music, I think this is well worth the price.”
+• “If you are a big fan of a myriad of ocean liners throughout history and have a taste for a slower and more thoughtful experience that involves slowly strolling the decks of these fascinating machines while learning from real-life photos with historical subtext and narration as the ship sails through patches of rain, sun, snow, and fog with suitable sound effects and period-accurate music, I think this is well worth the price.”

 • atmosphere